adrexia/silverstripe-pure/Readme.md

 ## Purpose
 This theme is intended as a starting point for development, rather than a theme to be used out of the box.
 Design modifications have been kept to a minimum.
 Hopefully this should mean you spend less time taking out design features you don't want, and have more time to spend on adding your own themes.

 There are a couple of fonts supplied, but they are intended to act as examples only.
-It shoulkd be easy enough to replace both (hint - they are defined in sass/components/_fonts.scss and referenced in sass/var/_globals.scss).
+It should be easy enough to replace both (hint - they are defined in sass/components/_fonts.scss and referenced in sass/var/_globals.scss).

 ## Browser support